 Shipping and transportation costs, including surcharges on transportation costs, are also a significant component of our cost of sales.
-Inbound shipping costs were impacted by dynamics in the ocean shipping industry triggered by the COVID-19 pandemic, which dynamics had a significant impact on shipping capacity, prevailing rates and lead times.
-As a result, the Corporation experienced increased pressure on container shipping costs and other logistics cost as well as longer lead times in the first nine months of Fiscal 2023.
-Although market conditions stabilized in the final months of Fiscal 2023, the impact of higher costs was felt through the remainder of Fiscal 2023 and in the first quarter of Fiscal 2024.
+In Fiscal 2023, inbound shipping costs were impacted by dynamics in the ocean shipping industry, which had a significant impact on shipping capacity, prevailing rates and lead times.
+As a result, the Corporation experienced increased pressure on container shipping costs and other logistics costs, such as detention and demurrage, as well as longer lead times.
+Although market conditions have stabilized, the impact of higher costs was felt during Fiscal 2023 and the first half of Fiscal 2024.

 The occupancy costs included in our cost of sales are mainly comprised of variable and non-indexed rental expenses for our stores that are excluded from the lease liability under IFRS 16.
 Fixed and indexed rental payments are recognized as a lease liability under IFRS 16.
 Occupancy costs have generally increased over the years.
-Management believes that it is generally able to negotiate leases at competitive market rates and does not anticipate material rate increases in the short to medium term.
+Management believes that it is generally able to negotiate leases at competitive market rates.
 Typically, store leases are signed with base terms of ten years and one or more renewal options of five years each.